creacore-team/cordova-plugin-calllog/README.md

 ## Returned values

-getCallLog() return an array of objects with these values (see https://developer.android.com/reference/android/provider/CallLog.Calls.html)
+getCallLog() returns an array of objects with these values (see https://developer.android.com/reference/android/provider/CallLog.Calls.html)

 - DATE